Retailer Spotlight: Backcountry Experience in Durango, Colorado

 “We’re helping people move forward in life to find better jobs.”

-While studying the relationship their shop has with the community, Rockis, along with BCEXP’s Marketing Coordinator, Margaret Hedderman, noticed an obviously lack of women looking for jobs.
-“It came down to, what is the intimidation factor and how can we try to educate women to see that the industry is a phenomenal and inviting place to work,” he says.
+While studying the relationship their shop has with the community, Rockis, along with BCEXP’s marketing coordinator, Margaret Hedderman, noticed an obvious lack of women looking for jobs.
+“It came down to, what is the intimidation factor and how can we try to educate women to see that the industry is a phenomenal and inviting place to work,” he said.
 The result?
 The pair started the Women Outside Adventure Forum, a three-day event put on by BCEXP.
 Events take place all over Durango and feature presentations, panel discussions and big-name speakers like skier Alison Gannett and ultrarunner Anna Frost.
 The idea, according to Hedderman, is to connect local women with others actively involved in outdoor pursuits, whether they’re athletes, writers, photographers, activists, or outdoor industry professionals at-large.

 Whether boots or people, at BCEXP, it’s all about finding a good fit.